-This comprehensive plan will return Mellon Square to its former glory, and make it an integral and positive part of Downtown life: an oasis where today's workers, shoppers, residents, and visitors can relax and refresh their spirits; a significant asset to economic development efforts; an emblem of the city's commitment to being "green"; and an icon of Pittsburgh's revitalization, right in the heart of the Golden Triangle.
+Mellon Square remains an active space, but shows serious signs of deterioration.
+In 2009, with funding from the Richard King Mellon Foundation and BNY Mellon, the Parks Conservancy completed the Preservation, Interpretation & Management Plan with a team led by Patricia O’Donnell of Heritage Landscapes.
+This comprehensive plan will return Mellon Square to its former glory as an integral and positive part of Downtown life; an oasis where workers, shoppers, residents, and visitors can relax and refresh their spirits; a significant asset to economic development efforts; an emblem of the city's commitment to sustainability; and an icon of Pittsburgh's revitalization, right in the heart of the Golden Triangle.

-Fundraising and restoration are now underway and will continue into 2013.
-Once the restoration is complete, the City’s Department of Public Works will supply basic maintenance, while the Parks Conservancy will supervise maintenance and management.
+Restoration of Mellon Square is currently underway.
+To revitalize this key landscape, the Parks Conservancy is leading this preservation, interpretation and management project in partnership with the City of Pittsburgh, the Pittsburgh Parking Authority, the Pittsburgh Downtown Partnership, and the Pittsburgh History and Landmarks Foundation.
+Once complete, the City’s Department of Public Works will supply basic maintenance, while the Parks Conservancy will supervise maintenance and management.
 The Parks Conservancy and the City of Pittsburgh will jointly program the space with concerts and other activities.